ChardPeterz/Weather-app-usin-Api/README.md

 <h1 align="center">Weather-app-using-Api </h1>

-This App was created using html css and js only
+This App was created using html, css and js.

 <h2 align="center">Future Ideas </h2>